 The US Army Corps of Engineers New England Division investigated solutions to the problem with 5 Steering Committees over 4 years ($2.6 million).
 The Recommended Regional Project includes a Floodgate structure at the mouth of the Saugus River with nine (9) gated openings 500 feet wide, designed to provide safe passage for navigation and the natural tide levels and flushing in the 1,650 acre tidal Estuary landward of the gates.
 The Estuary would be purchased and managed to protect its flood water storage and environmental resources.
 The gates would be tied to 3.1 miles of shorefront improvements along Lynn Harbor, Point of Pines and the Revere Beach Reservation.
 It would protect 5,000 buildings, 8,000 housing units, 10,000 residents, 20,000 employees and 400,000 commuters in the region against the worst coastal storm likely to occur and against sea level rise, estimated damages at $ 1.3 billion.

-A 2.5 year final design effort ($6 million, 75%) completed by 1993 most investigations and the physical and numerical modeling of the Floodgates, estuary, breaching I-95, and shorefront improvements.
-The project would cost an estimated $230 million (2020 p.l.) and be cost shared with the Federal Government.
-A narrow opening in an abandoned I-95 embankment restricts tidal flows to 500 acres in the upper Estuary deteriorating the wetlands.
-The modeling showed the strong advantage of restoring sand dunes to protect Point of Pines using the I-95 sand and reducing overtopping along Revere Beach.
+Building sand dunes at Point of Pines and along Revere Beach using the I-95 sand could also reduce overtopping along Revere Beach.
 The use of this sand could remove 4,900 feet of the embankment restoring 16.7 acres of ecosystem habitat and restore flushing to the upper estuary.
 Breaching and removing the I-95 embankment to restore the wetlands is a major goal of resource agencies.

 The Secretary of Environmental Affairs after the NEPA/MEPA review provided a positive Certificate, the Commonwealth then supported it, and the US Congress authorized the Project for construction.
-Then in the fall of 1993 a new out of state Secretary of Environmental Affairs was opposed to construction along the Massachusetts coast and the project was stopped, and since it has been de-authorized.
+Then in the fall of 1993 a new Secretary of Environmental Affairs, an environmental activist from Rhode Island, was opposed to construction along the Massachusetts coast and the project was stopped, and since it has been de-authorized.
 Renewed interest in the Project by the communities due to coastal flooding and accelerated sea level rise has resulted in the Boston North Shore Feasibility Study which was authorized by the President on 23 Dec 2022 to investigate the flooding and ecosystem needs of the region.

 Revere officials and others requested Senator Edward Markey to sponsor legislation for a regional investigation for coastal flood protection and environmental enhancement, which he and Representative Katherine Clark did in the Water Resources Development Act of 2022, which President Biden signed with the National Defense Authorization Act on 23 Dec 2022.
-Funding is now needed for the Boston North Shore Study from both the Federal and state governments in order to sign a cost sharing agreement for the study.
-This "New Study Start" process was initiated by a joint letter request by the five communities.
+Funding is now needed for this Boston North Shore Study from both the Federal and state governments in order to sign a cost sharing agreement for the study.
+This new study to be called "Saugus River Coastal Storm Risk Management Feasibility Study" was initiated by a joint letter request by the five communities.
 The Feasibility study process would develop, evaluate and update alternatives and impacts.
 Public involvement is required in order to evaluate alternatives and environmental concerns and to renew support from the Commonwealth and communities.
-This support, an approved Feasibility Report and EIS/EIR are required before the design process can begin.
-The city of Revere has taken the lead for the region.
-Since no funding is in the Corps budget for this fiscal year, and it's uncertain when funds will be made available, it has been recommended that Revere officials consider obtaining state and local funds, and then, in coordination with the Corps and with their oversight, proceed with the study.
-This recommendation was made in light of the danger which the region is facing with accelerated sea level rise and frequent flooding, and since it will likely take until 2030 before a Regional project can be completed.
+This support and an approved Feasibility Report and EIS/EIR are required before the design process can resume.
+The City of Revere has taken the lead for the region.
+Since no funding is in the Corps budget for this fiscal year, and it's uncertain when funds will be made available, it has been recommended that Revere officials consider obtaining state and local funds, and then, in coordination with the Corps and with their oversight, proceed with the study, which would show strong and renewed commitment by the Commonwealth.
+It is reminded that the Federal government spent over $8 million on this project only to see the Commonwealth retract on their sponsorship, and there are hundreds of other projects competing for Federal dollars.
+The recommendation that the Commonwealth proceed to fund the study was made in light of the danger which the region is facing with accelerated sea level rise and frequent more intense flooding approaching in the 2030s, and since it will likely take until then before a Regional project can be completed.

 12-23-22 -- On this date President Joe Biden signed H.R.
 7776, the National Defense Authorization Act 2023 which includes the Water Resources Development Act of 2022 (WRDA 2022), Sec.
 8202, “Expedited Completion”, which states: “The Secretary shall expedite the completion of a feasibility study for each of the following projects, and if the Secretary determines that the project is justified in a completed report, may proceed directly to preconstruction planning, engineering, and design of the project: … Project for flood and coastal storm risk management and ecosystem restoration, Boston North Shore, Revere, Saugus, Lynn, Malden, and Everett, Massachusetts…”